 Linguistic meaning and its role in communication.
 Topics include logical semantics, conversational implicature, presupposition, speech acts.
 Applications to issues in politics, the law, philosophy, advertising, and natural language processing.
 Those who have not taken logic, such as PHIL 150 or 151, should attend section.
 Pre- or corequisite: Linguist 120, or consent of instructor.
 4 units.

 Attendance will be taken daily, with one point assigned for each class attended.
 Class will begin on time and end on time; we are obliged to finish on time, and you are obliged to arrive on time.

 We would like everyone to ask questions, offer ideas, etc., in class.
-Questions and ideas sent via email also count as participation, though we would prefer it if everyone got involved during our class meetings.
+Questions, ideas, and responses posted on our Canvas discussion board also count as participation.

 Readings and associated assignments (55%)